Autism Assistance Program Counselling Service

-How long are the sessions and is there a maximum sessions allowed?
+How long are the sessions and is there a maximum number of sessions allowed?

 Session length is 45-60 minutes.
 (Initial Assessment is 60 min).
-All forms will be completed within session with the counsellor.
-The number of sessions is capped at six to eight session pending on client’s needs.
+All forms will be completed within the first session with the counsellor.
+The number of sessions is capped at six to eight session depending on the client’s needs.

 Where will the counselling sessions take place?

 All sessions will be provided at Guide Dogs SA/NT offices.
 Phone counselling is also available on an as needs basis (conditions apply).

 Are there any types of clients or situations where the counselling service would not be appropriate?

 The service is not suitable for clients with chronic, long-term mental health conditions and diagnosis and clients in acute crisis or at risk of suicide.
 The service will not provide diagnosis reports, assessment reports, court reports or Work Cover claim reports.

 Guide Dogs SA/NT is a registered provider of counselling services within the National Disability Insurance Scheme and can offer support to clients, carers and families as part of the Autism Assistance Dog Program.

 All information in session will remain confidential (within limits) however it will be discussed initially and on an ongoing basis if any information can and will be discussed and or shared with clients GP/case manager/other health providers/ family members.
 A detailed consent form will reflect this.